 Opiates like heroin can also cause breathing and the heartbeat to slow down.
 When heroin was first developed in the late 1800s, its effects on breathing were seen as a good thing.
-Pharmaceutical companies like Bayer hoped it would be useful in treating diseases like tuberculosis, which was much more common at the time.
+Pharmaceutical companies like Bayer hoped it would be useful in treating diseases like tuberculosis.

 For a short time, it was even believed that heroin was a safer, non-habit-forming alternative to morphine.
 The simple truth is that it turns into morphine in the body.
-Fairly quickly, many people began using heroin recreationally in large numbers.
 Doctors learned that it was not the hoped-for miracle drug.
+Many people began using heroin recreationally in large numbers.
 It ceased to be produced and marketed for legitimate medical use by the mid-1910s in many places.

 The alcohol that people commonly drink is known as ethanol or ethyl alcohol.
 Like opioids, it is a depressant that works on the central nervous system.

 It is possible that human beings have been using alcohol throughout our history as a species.
 There is some suggestion that even the primate ancestors of humans consumed alcohol.
 Originally, this came in the form of fermented fruit.

 Not every species has the ability to break down alcohol in the body the way humans do.
 Being able to consume less-than-fresh fruit was an important advantage that helped the species to succeed.
 Later, humans in China and Mesopotamia began to brew beer.
 Egyptian honey wine has also been found at a number of archaeological dig sites.